Javeedsly/MyPortfolio/README.md

 # MyPortfolio - ASP.NET Core Web API

 This is the backend component for the "My Portfolio" application, built as an ASP.NET Core 8 Web API.
-It is designed to manage and serve portfolio project data, blog posts, handle user authentication, and manage file uploads.
+It is designed to manage and serve portfolio project data, blog posts, handle user authentication, manage file uploads, **and now includes features for handling user feedback and managing shop products and categories.**
 The project is built using a clean **N-Layer Architecture** and is intended to be consumed by a frontend application, such as a Next.js app (for which CORS is pre-configured).

 -----